 Instant Pot Chicken Cacciatore

-- Mix in the chicken stock, diced tomatoes, tomato paste, Kalamata olives, bay leaf, Italian Seasoning, and dried parsley.
-Stir ingredients.
-Add back in the chicken pieces.
+- Pour in the chicken stock, diced tomatoes, tomato paste, Kalamata olives, bay leaf, capers, Italian Seasoning, parsley, salt, and black pepper Do not stir.

 - Press Cancel on the Instant Pot.
 Place lid on Instant Pot, lock and turn the steam valve to close.
-Select pressure cooking, High, 10 minutes.
+Select pressure cooking to High Pressure, 10 minutes.

-- Once the timer goes off, natural release for about 5 minutes.
+- Once the timer goes off, allow a natural release for about 5 minutes.
 Then switch to a quick-release.
 Consult manufacturer's instructions if needed for operating your Instant Pot.
-Remove cover and discard bay leaf.
+Remove the lid and discard the bay leaf.

 - Serve the Chicken Cacciatore with your favorite sides.
 Low-carb choices are roasted spaghetti squash, zoodles, mashed cauliflower.
 Other choices are mashed potatoes or your favorite pasta.
 Sprinkle with Parmesan Cheese and fresh basil or parsley for garnish.